Table of Contents

 Practice Regular Self-Care

-It’s important to take care of your body as well as your mind, especially when suffering from OCD.
-Ensure that you get enough sleep each night, eat a healthy balanced diet, and engage in regular physical activity or other simple relaxation techniques like a bubble bath or aromatherapy.
+It’s important for your teen to take care of their body as well as their mind, especially when they’re suffering from OCD.
+Ensure they get enough sleep each night, eat a healthy balanced diet, and engage in regular physical activity or other simple relaxation activities like enjoying a bubble bath or aromatherapy.

 Join A Support Group

-An OCD support group can be An invaluable resource during treatment and recovery. being surrounded by those who find themselves in similar life circumstances can help you or your teens see their own experiences from a new perspective and work through their own battles while supporting their peers.
+An OCD support group can be an invaluable resource during treatment and recovery.
+Being surrounded by those who find themselves in similar life circumstances can help your teen see their own experiences from a new perspective and work through their own battles while supporting their peers.

-Seeking professional help is one of the most effective ways to understand and address obsessive-compulsive personality disorders. no matter what compulsions and obsessions present each day, a licensed professional therapist or clinician can provide practical guidance and effective treatment.
+Seeking professional help is one of the most effective ways to understand and address obsessive-compulsive disorder.
+No matter what compulsions and obsessions your teen experiences each day, a licensed professional therapist or clinician can provide practical guidance and effective treatment.

 How Is OCD Treated?

-There are a number of effective treatments for OCD that range from therapeutic interventions to medication management. all of which can help alleviate the symptoms in help your team learn practical coping skills to better navigate daily routines and improve their quality of life.
+There are a number of effective treatments for OCD, from therapeutic interventions to medication management.
+These treatments alleviate the symptoms and teach practical coping skills so your teen can better navigate daily routines and improve their quality of life.

 Medication Management

-SSRIs may not be a good fit for OCD sufferer but is beneficial for more severe cases.
-When prescribed, it can take up to several weeks before consistent relief is experienced.
+SSRIs may not be a good fit for every OCD sufferer but can be beneficial in more severe cases.
+However, it can take up to several weeks before consistent relief is experienced.

 OCD Treatment Programs

-When treating teen OCD it’s important to pursue a comprehensive and holistic approach. participating in a partial hospitalization program can offer dedicated daily support along with academic counseling as you address and overcome symptoms of OCD.
+When treating OCD in teenagers, it’s important to take a comprehensive and holistic approach.
+A Partial Hospitalization Program, or PHP, offers dedicated daily support along with academic counseling as your teen addresses and overcomes their symptoms of OCD.

-At BasePoint Academy, our partial hospitalization program operates five days a week for several hours a day, providing individual, group, and family therapy interventions to build a foundation for long-term recovery. this level of care is equal to an inpatient program without requiring your teen to sleep at the facility.
+BasePoint Academy’s partial hospitalization program operates several hours a day, 5 days a week, providing individual, group, and family therapy to build a foundation for long-term recovery.
+This level of care is similar to that of an inpatient program but does not require your teen to sleep at the facility.

-After a PHP program is complete, the next level of care is an IOP program that provides a less structured but still comprehensive approach to individualized care.
-Each of our programs is customized to meet the needs of each teen we support, from first evaluation to long-term relapse prevention.
+After a PHP is complete, the next level of care is an Intensive Outpatient Program (IOP), which provides a less structured but still comprehensive approach to individualized care.
+Each of our programs is customized to meet the needs of your teen, from first evaluation to long-term relapse prevention.

-Offering teen-specific treatment ensures that our young people receive care that matches who they are and where they’re at in life.
-They are current experience is online than any previous generation to date.
+Teen-specific treatment at BasePoint Academy ensures young people receive care that matches who they are and where they are in life.

 Get Your Teen The Help They Need to Heal & Thrive